We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Mosques

-Next, We went to the Hagia Sophia mosque.
+Next, we went to the Hagia Sophia mosque.
 It is a masterpiece of Byzantine architecture, built as a Roman basilica in the 6th century.
-It was converted to a mosque, then to a museum and again to a mosque.
-Because of this, it had Christian and Islamic elements, including minarets and calligraphy alongside religious paintings.
+It was converted from basilica to mosque, to museum, and back again.
+The Hagia Sophia has a rich history but not the elegance of the Blue Mosque.

 The 400-year-old Blue Mosque, also known as the Sultan Ahmed Mosque, was just a short walk from our hotel.
 It is A Masterpiece of Ottoman Architecture with six minarets and inside, thousands of exquisite blue Iznik tiles.
-Each morning at 6:15, we were woken by the muezzin’s call to prayer.
-While we the sound, it was definitely a bit early to be getting up!
+Our hotel is close to the Mosque and just before dawn we were woken up by a muezzin call to pray.
+We loved it, but it was a little too early for us.
+So we turned over and went back to sleep.

 Another important landmark in Istanbul is the Süleymaniye Mosque.
 It was built in the 16th century during the reign of Sultan Suleiman the Magnificent.
-However, when we wanted to visit it, unfortunately, it was closed for renovation.
+We were told it is a stunning Mosque, not to be missed.
+But when we arrived there after a long walk through the city, it was closed for renovation.

 The mosque was more than just a place of worship.
-It also included a hospital, a primary school, a public bath, a caravanserai, a medical school, a Qur’an school, and a public kitchen that serves food to the poor.
+It included a hospital, a primary school, a public bath, a caravanserai, a medical school, a Qur’an school, and a public kitchen which served food to the poor.
 Now, it is restored as a nice restaurant serving tasty meals.

 Then we found a hidden gem in Istanbul, located near the Spice Bazaar.
-The 1562 built Rüstem Pasha Mosque, is a stunning example of Ottoman architecture.
-It is considered one of his masterpieces due to its harmonious proportions and the quality of the İznik tiles.
+The Rustem Pasha Mosque, built in 1562 is a stunning example of Ottoman architecture.
+It is considered one of his masterpieces due to the quality of the znik tiles.
+We loved this mosque, small, very elegant and peaceful.
+Hardly any tourists, just some locals praying there.

 The Rustem Pasha Mosque is often referred to as a “miniature Blue Mosque” without the crowds.
 When we visited the mosque, there were no tourists and only a few worshippers.
 The serene atmosphere was wonderful.